Haryana IPS officer's 'suicide': Rohtak SP transferred; family refuses consent for post-mortem

-Chandigarh: The Haryana government on Saturday shunted out Rohtak Superintendent of Police Narendra Bijarniya, one of the cops against whom IPS officer Y Puran Kumar's wife was seeking action for allegedly abetting his suicide, even as the Opposition said that Kumar's family is not getting justice.
+Chandigarh, Oct 11 (PTI) The Haryana government on Saturday shunted out Rohtak Superintendent of Police Narendra Bijarniya, one of the cops against whom IPS officer Y Puran Kumar's wife was seeking action for allegedly abetting his suicide, even as the family refused consent for autopsy until their demands are met.

+Meanwhile, Haryana ministers Krishan Lal Panwar, Krishan Kumar Bedi, Chief Secretary Anurag Rastogi, and principal secretary to the CM Rajesh Khullar met Kumar's family in what appeared to be an attempt to persuade it to agree to a post-mortem examination and cremation of the deceased officer.

+The meeting lasted for more than three hours.
+However, Panwar, while coming out of Kumar's residence at around 10:30 pm, did not speak to the media when attempts were made to ask him about the meeting.

 In his first comments in the sensational case that involves allegations of caste-based discrimination against the deceased officer, Chief Minister Nayab Singh Saini said whoever is found guilty in the probe will face action irrespective of their position and asked the Opposition not to politicise it.